meetU-MasterStudents/2018---2019-Equipe-6/AMONT/ReadMe.md

 python Benchmark.py -g configureComp
 ```
 *Note 2* :
-ConfigureComp contains to compare query profiles against Homstrad profiles
+ConfigureComp contains the options to compare query profiles against HOMSTRAD profiles

 *Note 3*
 ```bash
 Benchmark.py
 ```
-These command launches the analysis on the benchmark data.
-Therefore you should upload the test-dataset from the common folder of Meet-U and gives the absolute path to the Benchmark.py.
-Then differents parameters are possible, you can access them with the command:
+This command launches the analysis on the benchmark or mysterious query sequences.
+Therefore, you should download the test_dataset from the common folder of Meet-U and gives the path to the Benchmark.py («qpath» option).
+This program can be executed with various parameters and options. you can access them with the command:
 ```bash
 python Benchmark.py --help
 Usage: Benchmark.py